 - rely on long-term assumptions such as future population growth and economic growth;

-- incorporate the Treasury’s forecasts and projections of net migration, which reaches 35,000 by the final forecast year, increases to 36,000 in the first projected year, and then declines by 2,000 per year to reach 18,000 by the end of projection period in 2033/34;
+- incorporate the Treasury’s forecasts and projections of net migration, which reaches 43,000 by the final forecast year and then declines by 2,000 per year to reach 25,000 by one year before the end of projection period in 2033/34;

-- include some degree of recovery to these long-term assumptions in the early years of the projections, if the long-term rates or levels have not been reached at the end of the forecast period;
+- include some degree of recovery in many fiscal variables, including tax revenue, to their long-term assumptions in the early years of projections, if the long-term rates of growth or levels of GDP have not been reached at the end of the forecast period;

-- include several economic variables that were impacted by the COVID-19 pandemic, such as the unemployment rate, which are projected to transition back to long-run stable assumptions over the early years of the projection period.
+- include several economic variables such as the unemployment rate, CPI growth, annual labour productivity growth, and nominal average hourly wage growth, which are projected to transition back to long-run stable assumptions by the third year of the projection period.
 Once this transition has happened, the economy is assumed to grow at trend growth rates with no economic cycles in the projections;

 - assume the capital allowances are spent in the year they are allocated, in contrast to the forecast period where capital allowances are spread over a number of years;

-- illustrate potential future progress towards achieving the Government’s long-term objectives, of stabilising net core Crown debt at prudent levels in the projection period; and returning total Crown operating balance before gains and losses (OBEGAL) to surplus over the long term;
+- illustrate potential future progress towards achieving the Government’s long-term objectives, of stabilising net core Crown debt as a percentage of GDP by the mid-2020s and then reduce it as conditions permit; and running a total Crown operating balance before gains and losses (OBEGAL) consistent with meeting the long-term debt objective.

-Also downloadable above is a note Projection Assumptions Budget Economic and Fiscal Update (BEFU) 2020.
+Also downloadable from the section below is a note Projection Assumptions for the Budget Economic and Fiscal Update (BEFU) 2021 version of the Fiscal Strategy Model.
 This provides further information about the post-forecast projections, including detailing some of the key assumptions and providing data tables for both economic and fiscal variable projections.